Skip to main content

 3 mentions Positive Neutral Negative

-• “I felt it was worth my money, though I'm sure this won't apply to everyone due to how short it is and the lack of replayability inherent to puzzle games like this.”
+• “I felt it was worth my money, though I'm sure this won't apply to everyone due to how short it is and lack of replayability inherent to puzzle games like this.”

-• “Since there's no replayability, the price might be a little high, but it's cheaper and more interesting than going to a two-hour movie.”
+• “Since there's no replayability the price might be a little high, but it's cheaper and more interesting than going to a two-hour movie.”

 • emotional